 Second scenario: the student who, after a few years of taking two to three classes per week, auditions for the studio’s competitive dance team.
 She is picked to be on that team, but only chosen to compete in two production numbers.
 The parent does not understand why their child was only selected to be in two production numbers because the consensus in the household is that this young dancer is very good, and making it on the competitive dance team confirms this.

 Third scenario: the parent asks, after the first year of ballet, or near the close of the first year of taking two one-hour ballet classes a week (rather than the one, one-hour class they had been taking in prior years), “when can she start pointe?
 She will be 12 next year.”
-Although you cannot control the ballet teacher down the street who puts pointe shoes on 10 year olds, or puts anyone on pointe to retain business, you can understand from a scientific point of view why the parent thinks their daughter is ready for pointe with very minimal training (read on).
+The ballet teacher down the street puts pointe shoes on 10 year olds and anyone who is age 12 and entering their second year of ballet, and therefore it seems like a natural progression to be on pointe.
+The student feels ready and thinks the teacher is holding her back.

 Let’s go back.

 A Cornell psychologist, David Dunning, and his graduate student (in the 90s), Justin Kruger published the original article in 1999 titled, “Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments”.
 By the title alone, you can sum up what the study encompassed.
-The interesting fact here is that this was scientifically measured, and regardless of topic, any one of us may fall victim to it.
+What I found interesting is that this was scientifically measured, any one of us may fall victim to it.

-The chart revealed that the individual who has little or no knowledge of a topic held the highest level of confidence, the individual who had average knowledge of a topic held the lowest level of confidence, and the subject-matter expert held enough confidence, but less confidence than the individual possessing little or no knowledge at all!
+The data presented in the Dunning-Kruger study matched my observations.
+The study observed that the individual who has little/no knowledge of a topic held the highest level of confidence, while the individual who had average knowledge of a topic held the lowest level of confidence.
+The subject-matter expert held enough confidence, but was less confidence than the individual who had little/no knowledge at all!

-The curve also showed that as a person begins accumulating knowledge of a topic (true understanding, not regurgitated facts), his/her ability to see how much they truly do not know about that topic increases (thus confidence decreases).
-As they continue to gain knowledge in that subject, their confidence will increase, but they are cautious to believe they’ve arrived at an all-knowing status.
+The curve showed that as a person begins to accumulate a true understanding of the material, and as they realize how much they do not know; their confidence decreases.
+And then as they continue to gain knowledge in that subject, their confidence increases, but they are cautious to ever believe that they have arrived at an all-knowing status.